vidardb/pgrocks-fdw/docker_image/README.md

 # Run PostgreSQL with RocksDB in Docker

-We can deploy PostgreSQL with RocksDB in Docker container.
+We can easily deploy PostgreSQL with RocksDB in a Docker container.

-## Testing
+## Get Started

-Start the container with the following Docker image we have provided.
+The following document will guide you to install and play with RocksDB in a few minutes:

+- Docker is the only requirement.
+Install it at https://docs.docker.com/install/ .

-- Run a Docker container:
+- Run a RocksDB Docker container:

     ```sh
     docker run -d --name postgresql -p 5432:5432 vidardb/postgresql:rocksdb-6.2.4
     ```

-- Connect to the PostgreSQL:
+- Connect to the PostgreSQL after the container is ready:

     ```sh
     psql -h 127.0.0.1 -p 5432 -U postgres
     ```

-    Please note that PostgreSQL client should already be installed before running the container.
+    *Please note that the PostgreSQL client should already be installed before connecting the container.*

 - For the users who don't have the PostgreSQL client installed: